Tech-Notes/table-tap.console/README.md

 # TableTap

 TableTap is a self-ordering service designed for modern restaurants.
 By scanning a QR code, customers can view the menu, place orders directly from their phones, and have those orders sent to the kitchen and counter in real time.
+Payments are made at the counter after dining.
 <br>
 <br>
 **No downloads, no wait time — just seamless ordering and dining.**